2 euro coin: History

 As the EU's membership has since expanded in 2004 and 2007, with further expansions envisaged, the common face of all euro coins from the value of 10 euro cent and above were redesigned in 2007 to show a new map.
 This map showed Europe, not just the EU, as one continuous landmass; however, Cyprus was moved west as the map cut off after the Bosphorus (which was seen as excluding Turkey for political reasons).
-The redesign in 2007, rather than in 2004, was due to the fact that 2007 saw the first enlargement of the eurozone: the entry of Slovenia.
+The 2007 redesign coincided with the first enlargement of the eurozone in that year, with the entry of Slovenia.
 Hence, the Slovenian design was added to the designs in circulation.

-Cyprus and Malta joined in 2008, Slovakia in 2009 and Estonia in 2011, bringing four more designs.
+Cyprus and Malta joined in 2008 and Slovakia in 2009, bringing three more designs.
 Also in 2009, the second eurozone-wide issue of a 2-euro commemorative coin was issued, celebrating ten years of the introduction of the euro.
+In 2011, Estonia joined the eurozone.
 In 2012, the third eurozone-wide issue of a 2-euro commemorative coin was issued, celebrating 10 years of euro coins and notes.
-In 2015, the fourth eurozone-wide issue for this denomination was issued, commemorating the 30th anniversary of the flag of Europe.
-Four more countries, Estonia, Latvia, Lithuania, and Croatia joined the eurozone in 2011, 2014, 2015, and in 2023, respectively.
+In 2014, Latvia joined the eurozone.
+That same year, Andorra began minting its own designs after winning the right to do so.
+In 2015, Lithuania joined the eurozone.
+Also in 2015, the fourth eurozone-wide issue for this denomination was issued, commemorating the 30th anniversary of the flag of Europe.
+In 2022, the fifth eurozone-wide issue for this denomination was issued, commemorating the 35th anniversary of the Erasmus Programme.
+Finally, in 2023, Croatia joined the eurozone.